More and more species are becoming endangered every day. National Endangered Species Day helps spread this knowledge and protect animals.

 When Is National Endangered Species Day?

 National Endangered Species Day is celebrated on the third Friday of May every year.
-For this year, National Endangered Species Day falls on Friday, May 21, 2021.
+The next National Endangered Species Day falls on Friday, May 19, 2023.

 To know more about such animals and how you could help them, take a look at these FAQs and fun facts.